-Well - by skipping ahead a few chapters in the grand story of the Bible - we find ourselves in 2017 after the significant historical event of Jesus's life and ministry, his death and resurrection and ascension into heaven...
+Well - by skipping ahead a few chapters in the grand story of the Bible - we find ourselves in 2024 after the significant historical event of Jesus's life and ministry, his death and resurrection and ascension into heaven...

-And as we learned last month - Jesus is extremely significant because through Him, we Gentiles are now included in God's chosen people - we are chosen to, in Jesus.
+And as we learned last Sunday - Jesus is extremely significant because through Him, we Gentiles are now included in God's chosen people - we chosen to, grafted into Jesus.

 And friends - when God chooses you in Jesus, the Holy Spirit stamps that identity on you - and it cannot be erased, even when we live in a society and culture that wants to choose us, or rather wants us to choose for ourselves who we are and what our identity will be...